AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 ### Save and Load the Image to the Camera

 Same as for the main application.
-See the save and load section in [AWS Kinesis Video Stream Application](../README.md).
+See the save and load section in [Application for Kinesis Video Streams](../README.md).

 ## Verify That the Amazon Kinesis Video Stream is Successfully Running